Matt Underwood | Assistant Head Coach

 Chris Hill | Offensive Coordinator / Quarterbacks and Fullbacks Coach

-Chris Hill will be in his second season as Harding's offensive coordinator in 2018.
+Chris Hill will be in his third season as Harding's offensive coordinator in 2018.
 He will also coach quarterbacks and fullbacks.

-In Hill's first season as offensive coordinator, Harding's offense led the GAC and ranked second in Division II with 341.9 rushing yards per game.
-The Bisons rushed for 5,128 yards and 53 touchdowns in 15 games.
-Harding's red zone offense ranked 23rd nationally.
-Fullback Cole Chancey led the GAC with 1,347 rushing yards and earned second-team All-GAC.
+In Hill's first two seasons as offensive coordinator, Harding's offense led the GAC and ranked second in Division II in rushing yards per game.
+The Bisons have rushed for rushed for 9,221 yards and 103 touchdowns in 27 games under Hill.
+In his two seasons, fullback Cole Chancey has earned two All-GAC honors and Don Hansen first-team All-American honors.

 PRIOR TO HARDING